100,000 tourists stuck in New Zealand to leave as rules ease - KVIA

 Officials said 37,000 tourists had signed up with their various embassies seeking to return home, although Peters said in an interview with radio station RNZ that the true number seeking to leave was about 100,000.

-The German Embassy in Wellington last week said that more than 12,000 tourists had signed up for its repatriation program, in which the German government is chartering flights, mostly from Air New Zealand.
+Air New Zealand said the first of several flights chartered by the German government to repatriate stranded Germans left Friday afternoon from Auckland bound for Frankfurt via Vancouver, Canada.
+The German Embassy in Wellington last week said more than 12,000 had signed up for its repatriation program.

 British High Commissioner Laura Clarke said 10,000 British tourists had registered with her office wanting to return home.